jsawinski/myake/README.md

 outside the source tree.
 Common settings may, for example, be standard compiler options (like "-Wextra" for gcc/clang compiler suites).
-Also, Myake provides a "style-based" installation prefix selection (such as "MY_INSTALL_STYLE=Local", which will cause installation in an user-local path).
+Also, Myake provides a "style-based" installation prefix selection (such as "MY_INSTALL_STYLE=Local", which will cause installation in an user-local path, e.g. '$HOME/.local/bin' on FreeDesktop conforming systems).

 **Packaging**

 Myake provides a simplified approach for ``CPack``.
-Code authors may, then, provide settings common to all package generators and leave specific settings to maintainers.
+Code authors may, then, provide settings common to all package generators and leave specific settings to package maintainers.

 **External sites**